How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why why is it important to bargain on salary?
+Why is it so important to negotiate a salary?

-Can I negotiate salary when I change careers entirely?
+Can I negotiate my salary if I change careers entirely?